-- 5. Use acqMODS recover.acq to re-send the offset, set the guide probe, then apply the offset.
+- 5. Execute acqMODS recover.acq to re-send the offset, set the guide probe, and then apply the offset.
 The SlitGO command will take a confirmatory thru-slit image so you can verify that the offset succeeded and your mask in now re-aligned, or allow you to refine the alignment if needed. - 6.
+If you are satisfied with the alignment issue an "updatepointing" command in the MODS GUI (or press the "Absorb" button in the Telescope pane on the GUI dashboard).
+This makes sure the new telescope position after your last alignment offset is the absolute (0,0) reference position for all subsequent absolute offsets. - 7.
 Modify your observing script to change the exposures to acquire to resume your observations.